 If you have been charged with prohibited use of weapons a skilled Denver prohibited use of weapons defense attorney is essential.
-Get in touch with experienced Denver prohibited use of weapons defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (720) 821-1001.
+Get in touch with experienced Denver prohibited use of weapons defense attorney Jason Savela by filling out our online contact form or by calling (720) 821-1001.

 Colorado Revised Statutes § 18-12-106 – Prohibited Use of Weapons